Power on Trial: Mei details bribes from Singh

 “ . . .
 Ed Mangano was there at H. Singh’s request,” Mei said he was told by Singh, “ . . . to show support for H. Singh and to lend his political clout to the matter.”

-On Wednesday, under cross examination from Mangano’s lawyer, Keating, Mei said that during that meeting Mangano did not talk.
+On Wednesday, under cross-examination from Keating, Mei said Mangano did not talk during that meeting.

 Preordained